Whitebank Stadium: Rugby league

 Oldham left their historic home of Watersheddings in 1997.
 The club went on to use eight venues in 12 years; only one of which was in Oldham.
 Oldham were told they would no longer be able to use Oldham Athletic's Boundary Park in November 2009.
 The club went to Oldham Council for help.

 The 2010 season saw a transition with the five home games were played out of town at Park Lane, Whitefield, home of Sedgley Park R.U.F.C.
-Roughyeds' first game at Whitebank took place on 9 May 2010 with the opposition being York.
-The first time Oldham had played on their own ground in Oldham borough since 1997.
-The rest of the home games were played at Whitebank.
-Home crowds were nearly double at Whitebank compared to Park Lane.
+Their first game at Whitebank took place on 9 May 2010 against York - the first time Oldham had played on their own ground in Oldham borough since 1997.
+The rest of the home games were also played at Whitebank.
+Home crowds were nearly double compared to Park Lane.
 Following promotion, for the 2016 and 2017 seasons Oldham played their first team games at Bower Fold, Stalybridge, as their Whitebank home didn't meet the grading requirements for Championship level rugby.

 In September 2016 it was announced that Oldham had surrendered the lease on the stadium, although the club continue to run operations from Whitebank Stadium.
 Following relegation, Oldham returned to the Whitebank Stadium for the commencement of the 2018 season.
 Promotion in 2019 once again saw Oldham play at Bower Fold for the 2020 and 2021 seasons.
 Further relegation in 2021 allowed matches to be once again played at Whitebank from 2022.
+In March 2023, Oldham announced that they would move to Boundary Park from the 2024 season.